bps12/bps12.github.io/_posts/2019-03-25-Couchsurfing-in-CDMX.md

 title: Couchsurfing in CDMX
 comments: true
 ---
-Ironically, I am starting another post saying I'm now working a new job (which is how the last post started)... and thats a big contributing factor to not posting a lot.
-I hope to do better on a lot of fronts in my life and 1 of them is to post my thoughts to out to the ether a bit more.
+Ironically, I am starting another post saying I'm now working another new job (which is how the last post started)... and thats a big contributing factor to not posting a lot.
+I hope to do better on a lot of fronts in my life and one of them is posting my thoughts out to the ether a bit more.
 Luckily I am still traveling and couchsurfing and trying to live my best life.
 Recently I couchsurfed in Cuidad de Mexico for the CouchCrash and WOW! what an experience.
 I can't put in the words all the people i met who showed me a lot of love.
 Heres a small list (Phil, Manasi, Micah, Sarah, Pedro, Alejandra, Joza, Steph, Angie, Scott, Robbie).
 I'll try to highlight a few things I enjoyed.

 ### Background